crateio/distutils2/docs/source/distutils/newcommands.rst

 results in the console.
 Both options: ``suite`` and ``runner`` accept dotted names that will be resolved into actual objects.

+If none of these options are specified, distutils2 will try to perform test discovery using either unittest2 (if installed) or unittest (if running on recent Python version).

 ``--suite=NAME, -s NAME``
     Specify the test suite (or module, class, or method) to be run (for example ``some_module.test_suite``).
 The default for this option can be